Next-gen 2023 Toyota C-HR to get 1.8L Hybrid variant: Report [Update]

 A concave nose consisting of a closed smooth surface on the top and a single grille set deep at the bottom and slim, C-shaped LED headlights should give the next-gen C-HR’s Toyota’s new signature hammerhead shark-like face.
 We’ve repositioned the Toyota badge to a higher location, just below the hood’s shut line.

 There aren’t many pictures detailing the interior of the next-gen C-HR.
-That said, the above-mentioned spy shots do reveal a sizeable tablet-like center screen that should be a high-definition unit featuring wireless Apple CarPlay and Android Auto connectivity.
+That said, the above-mentioned spy shots do offer a little insight.
+Notably, the images reveal a generously sized center screen that resembles a tablet, expected to be a high-definition display incorporating wireless Apple CarPlay and Android Auto connectivity.

 Specifications